TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.13-storage-heavy-hitters/_index.md

 ![](3.2.13-fig-1.png)

-About the “Which VMs hit storage the hardest” table
+About the "Which VMs hit storage the hardest" table

 ![](3.2.13-fig-2.png)